Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: MoE Profiling and System Insights

-To quantify these relationships, we analyze expert pair frequencies across multiple requests and all model layers.
-The cumulative percentage of the most frequently selected expert pairs is shown in~\autoref{fig:profile-layer-level}(c).
-The results demonstrate that the top 20\% of expert pairs account for 45\%, 68\%, and 80\% of all activations in Deepseek, Qwen, and Llama4, respectively.
-This reveals strong, model-dependent cross-layer correlations, with Llama4 exhibiting the strongest effect and Deepseek the weakest.
+To quantify these relationships, we analyze the conditional CDF $P(e_j \mid e_i)$ in \autoref{fig:profile-layer-level}(c): the top 20\% of next-layer candidates already cover 50\%, 65\%, 77\%, and 56\% of the conditional probability mass for DeepSeek-V3, Qwen3, Llama~4\footnote{Llama~4 inserts dense FFN layers between MoE layers, so we pair adjacent MoE layers ($N$ and $N{+}2$).}, and Kimi K2, respectively.
+This reveals strong, model-dependent cross-layer correlations, with Llama4 showing the strongest effect and Deepseek the weakest.